Engaging a Search Firm

 Partnering with a Search Firm to Enhance Recruitment

 Engaging a search firm can be a powerful strategy in attracting highly qualified candidates for specialized or hard-to-fill academic positions.
-At the University of Illinois Chicago (UIC), we recognize the value of search firms in expanding our recruitment reach, especially when seeking candidates from underrepresented backgrounds.
-Search firms offer expertise in identifying, recruiting, and evaluating candidates who align with our mission of fostering a diverse, equitable, and inclusive workforce.
+At the University of Illinois Chicago (UIC), we recognize the value of search firms in expanding our recruitment reach, especially when seeking highly qualified candidates for specialized or hard-to-fill academic positions.
+Search firms offer expertise in identifying, recruiting, and evaluating candidates, which may be useful when the university determines that external support is needed to conduct a competitive search.

 1. Search for the President of the University;